Initial guesses

 2. Is it converging but to the wrong S²?
 Open-shell trap.
 Try SAD (UHF default) and check result.s_squared against the expected \(S(S+1)\) from the multiplicity.
 For broken-symmetry singlets, use SAD and (once it ships) guess_request.guessmix_angle_deg = 45.

 3. Iteration count creeping up over a geometry scan?
-Use READ (once it ships) to restart from the previous step’s MOs.
-Until then, expect 8–15 iterations per point.
+Use READ to restart from the previous step’s density (read_from= the prior result, or read_path= a .qvf); it projects across the geometry change.
+See the READ section above.

 4. Periodic system with a charge density that looks “ionic” but the metal sites are wrong?
 SAD is doing its job, but the AUTO- selected even-spin split may not bias correctly for AFM / FM states.
 Use SAD explicitly + (future) atomic_occupations to set per-element starting occupations.